Elections & Awards

 - The Director of Operations is the liaison with District of Columbia officials to obtain permits for fields.

-- They also inventories equipment to ensure that the League is sufficiently supplied for game day operations and organizes teams to set up and break down playing fields on game days.
+- They also inventories equipment to ensure that the League is sufficiently supplied for game day operations and organizes set up and break down of playing fields on game days.

+Charlie Salem Award.
 Members of the DCGFFL will be asked to vote for the Charlie Salem Award, the League’s highest honor.
 The Charlie Salem Award is given to the person who has impacted the success and perpetuity of the league, has demonstrated strong commitment to his/her team, and has embodied the attributes of a good sport.
 This person has also played the game skillfully and is a leader both on and off the field.
-Past recipients include JJ Johnson (2010); Brandon Waggoner (2011); Chris Cormier (2012); Sean Bartel (2013); Barry Mauck (2014); Sam Smallwood and Sean Wilkerson (2015); Steve Gong (2016); and Samuel Brown (2017); Brian Hotchkiss (2018).
+Past recipients include JJ Johnson (2010); Brandon Waggoner (2011); Chris Cormier (2012); Sean Bartel (2013); Barry Mauck (2014); Sam Smallwood and Sean Wilkerson (2015); Steve Gong (2016); Samuel Brown (2017); Brian Hotchkiss (2018); Joe Heron (2019).
 Nominees will be suggested by the Captains.